 Framework for graduate mental health nurse preceptorship

-This project will develop a framework for the professional development of the graduate mental health nurse in the period following preceptorship which is linked to London CapitalNurse Career Framework.
+This project was commissioned by the STP North Central London.
+We developed a framework for the professional development of the graduate mental health nurse in the period following preceptorship, which is linked to the London CapitalNurse Career Framework.

 Retention of experienced nurses

-This project will provide a set of recommendations for revised employment HR processes and priorities within two mental health trusts, with likely relevance for the other 8 trusts in north central London, specifically, around retire and return and flexible working.
+This project was commissioned by the STP North Central London.
+We provided a set of recommendations for revised employment HR processes and priorities around retire and return and flexible working.